 NPHC Greek Fraternities and Sororities (historically African American organizations) hold informational programs (Greek Expo) at the beginning of each semester.
 NPHC promotes interaction through forums, meetings and other mediums for the exchange of information and engages in cooperative programming and initiatives through various activities and functions.

 The stated purpose and mission of the organization in 1930 was “Unanimity of thought and action as far as possible in the conduct of Greek letter collegiate fraternities and sororities, and to consider problems of mutual interest to its member organizations.”
 Early in 1937, the organization was incorporated under the laws of the State of Illinois and became known as “The National Pan-Hellenic Council, Incorporated.”

 Panhellenic Council (PAN)

-The UCF Panhellenic Council is the governing body over the eleven National Panhellenic Conference (NPC) sororities located on our campus.
-The Council is comprised of nine executive officers, chapter presidents, eleven chapter delegates, and junior delegates.
+The UCF Panhellenic Council is the governing body over the twelve National Panhellenic Conference (NPC) sororities located on our campus.
+The Council is comprised of ten executive officers, chapter presidents, twelve chapter delegates, and junior delegates.
 It is the responsibility of the Council to unite all chapters in the spirit of Greek unity, to enforce the NPC guidelines, and to oversee and regulate the recruitment process.
 The Council works year round to promote positive ideals of sorority life at UCF, and contribute to the UCF community through involvement, leadership, academic, philanthropy, school spirit, and overall support.